-As she approaches her car, reality callously sets in.
-Leaning against the trunk of her brown beater is her dad, leaning with that arrogant attitude of his, a belief that he belongs wherever he is.
-Next to him standing pertly and charmingly, of course, is Charles.
+As she approached her car, reality callously set in.
+Leaning against the trunk of her brown beater was her dad, convalescing with that arrogant attitude of his, a belief that he belongs wherever he is.
+Next to him standing pertly and charmingly, of course, was Charles.

-Angelica’s dad, the namesake she can’t evade.
-She loves and hates him at the same time.
-Hates him because he was rarely ever there, loves him because sometimes he was.
+Angelica’s dad, the namesake she couldn’t evade.
+She loved and hated him at the same time.
+Hated him because he was rarely ever there, loved him because sometimes he was.

-Her father’s known as Professor Johnathan Whateley to most of the world due to his ridiculously campy TV show.
-A show about paranormal artifacts and mysteries that it seems the entire population both panned and fanned at the same time.
-He was born rich.
-He’s a lot richer now.
+Her father was known as Professor Johnathan Whateley to most of the world, due to his ridiculously campy TV show.
+A show about paranormal artifacts and mysteries that it seemed the entire population both panned and fanned at the same time.
+He was born rich and was a lot richer now.

-To his friends and family, he is, “the Professor”, except to Angelica.
-To Angelica, he is, “Dad”.
+To his friends and family, he was, “the Professor”, except to Angelica.
+To Angelica, he was, “Dad”.

-He’s slight of frame and well into his 60s while looking midway into his 50s, with a slicked-back receding hairline and full well-pruned beard of grey, white and black.
+He was slight of frame and well into his 60s while looking midway into his 50s, with a slicked-back receding hairline and a full well-pruned beard of grey, white and black.

-As always, the Professor is accompanied by Charles.
-Charles is Angelica’s father’s constant companion.
+As always, the Professor was accompanied by Charles, his constant companion.